mlswg/mls-protocol/draft-ietf-mls-protocol.md

 There is one encrypted path secret for each public key in the resolution of the non-updated child.

-The recipient of a path update processes it with the following steps:
+The recipient of a "path update" processes it according to the following:

 1. Compute the updated path secrets.
    * Identify a node in the direct path for which the local member